Stefanos Siontis: Career

 On 1 July 2009 Kavala announced the transfer of Siontis for an undisclosed fee.
 On 27 July 2011, he signed a 1-year contract with Panetolikos.

 On 23 August 2013 Veria announced the transfer of Siontis on a free transfer.
 His contract is due to expire on 30 June 2014.

 After Kerkyra's relegation Siontis was released on a free transfer.
 On 26 August 2015, Siontis returned to Veria as he signed a one-year contract.
 Siontis debuted on 29 August 2015 for Veria in an away match against Panthrakikos, he played the entire match.
-On 13 May 2018, PAS Giannina officially announced the signing of experienced defensive midfielder Stefanos Siontis on a two years' contract, who was released from Kerkyra The 31-year-old player scored one goal at 25 Superleague performances with manager Giannis Matzourakis' team during 2017–18 season.
+On 13 May 2018, PAS Giannina officially announced the signing of experienced defensive midfielder Stefanos Siontis on a two years' contract, who was released from Kerkyra The 31-year-old player scored one goal at 25 Super League performances with manager Giannis Matzourakis' team during 2017–18 season.

 On 13 May 2018 Siontis signed for 2 years with PAS Giannina.